What Not to Use

 It’s also difficult when the seemingly popular hardware has no real homebrew support.
 The SNES is such a platform.
 Despite being one of the most popular consoles for retro homebrew games, the tools available for the SNES are somewhat immature and limited.

-Having a lot of experience on 6510 (which is 99.5% compatible with the 6502) I started researching the available tools.
-Since the NES has a very good cc65 support I was surprised that this suite does not support the SNES or the 65816 - however the ca65 does support the 65816 which is the CPU of the console.
+Having a lot of experience in 6510 (which is 99.5% compatible with the 6502) I started researching the available tools.
+Since the NES has a very good cc65 support I was surprised that this suite does not support the SNES or the 65816 - however, the ca65 does support the 65816 which is the CPU of the console.

 The only C compiler I found was a proof-of-concept 65816 version of the TCC (Tiny C Compiler) which is known to have some bugs.
 As if that wasn't enough, the accompanying assembler, called WLA-ZX, was also somewhat clunky.